gray-panda/grayrepo/2017_labyREnth/chal/tht3_youwontfindme/README.md

 Looks like a flag string, which means the first 4 char should be "PAN{"

-Xoring "PAN{" with first 4 bytes of chunk0 will recover the first 4 bytes of the key
+Xoring "PAN{" with first 4 bytes of chunk 0 will recover the first 4 bytes of the key
 - The result is "baby"

 Looking through her social media accounts and keeping in mind the key should be 8 chars long
-- Her StackExchange username is "babytoby"
+- Her StackExchange username is "babytoby", let's try that
 	- Decrypting Chunk 0 with that gives "PAN{61dc"
-		- This is the correct key
+		- Bingo, this is the correct key

 Combining all the chunks will produce the flag

 The flag is **PAN{61dcf45c4ba9286f2edf9f7e2d0def096b903541600624c299a731b8520bdedf}**

-I also wrote [soln.php](soln.php) which will perform the decryption as well.
+I wrote [soln.php](soln.php) which will perform the decryption described above.